About

 Land Acknowledgement

 We acknowledge that we are on the traditional land of the Quapaw people, a land where the people had developed societal, agricultural, and sacred sites.
+We also acknowledge that we benefit from the Quapaw’s loss of land which had innumerable repercussions on the culture and population of the Quapaw people.

 This land acknowledgement challenges us to learn about the Quapaw people, their history, culture, contributions to and continued presence in our community.